 CJC-1295 without DAC, also known as Modified GRF(1-29) or Mod GRF 1-29, is a synthetic analogue of growth hormone releasing hormone (GHRH).
 The peptide consists of the first 29 amino acids of GHRH with four amino acid substitutions designed to enhance stability against enzymatic degradation.

-The “without DAC” designation refers to the absence of Drug Affinity Complex, a modification that extends half-life.
+The “without DAC” designation refers to the absence of Drug Affinity Complex, a modification that extends half-life through albumin binding.
 CJC-1295 without DAC maintains a shorter half-life (approximately 30 minutes), creating pulsatile growth hormone (GH) release that more closely mimics physiological secretion patterns compared to the DAC version.
+Early research by Jetté et al. identified CJC-1295 as a stable GHRH(1-29) analog with extended plasma persistence, demonstrating a 4-fold increase in GH area under the curve compared to native hGRF(1-29) in animal models (PMID: 15817669).

 Mechanism of Action

-GHRH Receptor Activation: A 2021 study in Molecular Endocrinology demonstrated that Modified GRF(1-29) binds to GHRH receptors on pituitary somatotrophs with similar affinity to native GHRH, activating adenylyl cyclase and increasing intracellular cAMP levels.
+GHRH Receptor Activation: Modified GRF(1-29) binds to GHRH receptors on pituitary somatotrophs with similar affinity to native GHRH, activating adenylyl cyclase and increasing intracellular cAMP levels.
+This mechanism was demonstrated in foundational receptor-binding studies and confirmed in clinical pharmacology trials (Teichman et al., 2006).

-Enhanced Stability: Research published in Journal of Peptide Science (2022) characterized the four amino acid substitutions (positions 2, 8, 15, and 27), showing significantly extended resistance to dipeptidyl peptidase-4 (DPP-4) degradation while maintaining GHRH receptor binding affinity.
+Enhanced Stability: The four amino acid substitutions (positions 2, 8, 15, and 27) confer significant resistance to dipeptidyl peptidase-4 (DPP-4) degradation while maintaining GHRH receptor binding affinity, addressing the primary limitation of native GHRH’s extremely short plasma half-life.

-Synergy with GHRPs: Research in Endocrine (2022) examined the well-documented synergistic effect when GHRH analogues are combined with growth hormone releasing peptides (GHRPs), showing GH release exceeding the sum of individual effects – attributed to GHRH working through cAMP while GHRPs signal through calcium/protein kinase C pathways.
+Synergy with GHRPs: The well-documented synergistic effect when GHRH analogues are combined with growth hormone releasing peptides (GHRPs) produces GH release exceeding the sum of individual effects.
+This synergy is attributed to GHRH working through the cAMP pathway while GHRPs signal through calcium/protein kinase C pathways via the ghrelin receptor (GHS-R1a).
+Raun et al. characterized ipamorelin as the first selective GHRP-receptor agonist, noting it stimulates GH release without affecting ACTH or cortisol — making it a particularly favorable combination partner (PMID: 9849822).

 Growth Hormone and IGF-1 Research

-Studies have characterized CJC-1295 without DAC’s effects on the GH/IGF-1 axis:
+Studies have characterized CJC-1295 without DAC’s effects on the GH/IGF-1 axis with considerable detail:

 Body Composition Research

-Several studies have examined metabolic and body composition effects:
+Several studies have examined metabolic and body composition effects of GHRH analogues and growth hormone secretagogues:

 Sleep and Recovery Research